 Nora Chovanec is a graphic designer, multimedia producer and environmentalist.
 Her experience spans work on food systems, sustainability design, species advocacy, environmental justice, globalization, and urban/rural development.
 She holds a BFA in Fine Art (with concentrations in photography and printmaking) from The School of the Museum of Fine Arts, Boston and a BA in International Women’s Studies from Tufts University.
 Her background includes seven years as a designer and researcher for architect Maya Lin’s science-based art memorial What Is Missing? as well as a diverse catalogue of documentary photography and video stories produced in the U.S., Mexico, Canada, Cuba and Uganda.
-Nora is currently the Marketing and Events Coordinator for Texas Farmers’ Market, organizer of the Austin Fermentation Festival, Design Director at Travis Audubon and co-founder of Salud!
+Nora is currently the Director of Marketing and Agriculture for Texas Farmers’ Market, organizer of the Austin Fermentation Festival, Design Director at Travis Audubon and co-founder of Salud!
 Bitters.